British Bugs

 Family: Lygaeidae

 Gastrodes species are rather broad and flattened bugs which are associated with conifers.
-Scots pine is the main foodplant of G. grossipes, which is common across the UK;
+Scot's pine is the main foodplant of G. grossipes, which is common across the UK;

-G. abietum is more local and confined to Norway spruce.
+G. abietum is more local and confined to Norway Spruce.

 Adults overwinter and mate in the spring, reddish-brown nymphs can be found May-July.
 The new generation is completed by August.
+This species is easily beaten from pines.

 Adult: all year